HWeber-tech/emp_proving_ground_v1/docs/roadmap.md

 - **Stage work into reviewable tickets** – Translate bullets into 1–2 day tasks with a Definition of Done, clear owner, and explicit validation steps.
-- **Run a Now / Next / Later board** – Groom items as soon as they move to 'Later' so the next engineer can start without another planning meeting.
+- **Run a Now / Next / Later board** – Groom items as soon as they move to "Later" so the next engineer can start without another planning meeting.
 - **Time-box discovery** – Use 4–8 hour spike tickets when investigation is required and close them with a written summary so execution inherits the findings.